AdamUllmann/AdamUllmann/README.md

 I have worked as an assistant for both IT and Programming Instruction at CSU Chico.

-I am also the Treasurer of the Technical Projects Club & the Secretary of UPE at CSU Chico
+I am also the President of the Technical Projects Club & the Secretary of UPE at CSU Chico

 My Experienced Languages: C/C++, SQL, Python, Javascript, OCaml, ARM Assembly, and Bash.